fredmeng/OpenVPN-Server/README.md

 ;crl-verify keys/crl.pem
 </pre>

-<p><br>Step 8: Have a text file named pass.txt under /etc/openvpn/, and have the passphrase you chose earlier on it.
+<p><br>Step 6: Have a text file named pass.txt under /etc/openvpn/, and have the passphrase you chose earlier on it.
 And then set the permission to 400 for security.</p>

 <pre>
 $ sudo echo {your passphrase} &gt; /etc/openvpn/pass.txt
 $ sudo chmod 400 /etc/openvpn/pass.txt
 </pre>

-<p><br>Step 9: Enable a forwarding rule for your iptables firewall so that traffic on your 10.8.0.0 network used on your VPN connection gets routed through from the tun interface to the eth0 interface</p>
+<p><br>Step 7: Enable a forwarding rule for your iptables firewall so that traffic on your 10.8.0.0 network used on your VPN connection gets routed through from the tun interface to the eth0 interface</p>

-<pre>$ echo 1 | sudo tee /proc/sys/net/ipv4/ip_forward
-$ sudo iptables -t nat -A POSTROUTING -s 10.8.0.0/24 -o eth0 -j MASQUERADE</pre>
+<pre>$ sudo iptables -t nat -A POSTROUTING -s 10.8.0.0/24 -o eth0 -j MASQUERADE</pre>

-<p><br>Step 10: Congratulations!
+<p><br>Step 8: Congratulations!
 It’s time to launch your first OpenVPN server on Amazon EC2!</p>

 <pre>$ sudo service openvpn start</pre>